pinsara-aasith/moe-teacher-survey/README.md

 # Teacher Survey Application (Ministry of Education)

 This is a Next.js application designed for conducting teacher surveys for the Ministry of Education.
-It uses JWT for authentication.

 ## Table of Contents